Privacy policy

 Purposes of processing:

-Communication; feedback (e.g. collecting feedback via online form). public relations.
+Communication; feedback (e.g. collecting feedback via an online form).
+Public relations.

 Retention and deletion:

-Deletion in accordance with the “General Information on Data Storage and Deletion” section.
+Deletion in accordance with the information in the section "General Information on Data Storage and Deletion".

 Legal bases: